 As they contemplate these questions, students are encouraged to make full use of the spiritual resources for discernment on campus.
 These include:

 A vibrant liturgical life that includes Mass, Morning and Evening Prayer, and Compline.

 A liturgical life that accents beauty, reverence, and the transcendent through sacred music, visual beauty, ad orientem celebration of the Mass, and kneeling to receive communion.

-Experience of the liturgy in its Ordinary, Extraordinary, and Melkite forms.
+Experience of the liturgy in its Ordinary and Extraordinary forms.

 Six semesters of theology that faithfully explores the deposit of faith and sacred scripture.

 A close-knit community life centered on faith and the Eucharist.